raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_2_prv.md

 My proposal for the design answering those three constraints uses the file system and its memory mapping capabilities as storage medium.
 To understand why, let's cover how modern operating systems manage disk storage and file memory mapping in a simplified way.

-## Architectural and kernel concepts.
+## Architectural and kernel concepts

 The content of this section originally covered the following things :
 - how modern OSes manage storage devices like SATA disks.